aws-amplify/docs/Readme.md

 The markdown body is parsed as [MDX](https://mdxjs.com/) and can include any valid HTML or JSX.

+### Internal links

+When linking to other pages within the docs.amplify.aws site, do not use relative links.
+For example, instead of `[here is my link](../manage-mfa/)`, use `[here is my link](/[platform]/build-a-backend/auth/manage-mfa/)`.
+Please note that when linking to a page with a pathname beginning with a platform, [platform] in the link, the URL will render conditionally based off the users' selected platform as a condition of the MDXLink component.

 ### Fragments

 To incorporate new platform-specific content within a page, please use [Inline Filters](https://github.com/aws-amplify/docs/blob/main/Readme.md#inline-filters).